Mentoring and Coaching Methodology using Human-Centred Innovation

 The 5D Framework's human-centred methodology and methods can be used to drive innovative approaches to researcher mentoring and coaching.
 The actionable insights in the case studies below can be applied to any mentoring and/or coaching scenario.

-Case Study 1 Emerging and Early Career Researchers: Mentoring and coaching a research team to find purpose, collaborate and partner with industry
+Case Study 1 Emerging and Early Career Researchers: Mentoring and coaching a research team to find purpose, collaborate, partner with industry and develop a prosperous career platform.

 One of the most effective approaches to mentoring is for the mentor to work directly with the mentee on a specific project with clear goals.
 This enables the mentor to show and tell in situ.
 These kinds of projects offer real-life scenarios and challenges that research teams can work through together, reflect on, and develop new and better strategies to address.
 Research challenges/projects provide extraordinary opportunities for developing innovation skills, leadership growth and effective strategies for long-term success.